What Important Screenings Should I Get at My Yearly Wellness Exam?

 Health Exams for Both Men and Women

-COVID-19 vaccine guidelines are actively being updated.
-For the most recent recommendations please reference the CDC and Louisiana Department of health websites.
+- COVID-19 vaccination guidelines are actively being updated.
+For the most recent recommendations please reference the Center of Disease Control and Louisiana Department of Health websites.

-Men and women should also get the first dose of the HPV vaccine between the ages of 11 and 12 and then six to 12 months after the first dose.
+- HPV vaccine.
+Men and women should get the first dose between the ages of 11 and 12 and then again 6 to 12 months after the first dose.
 The vaccine is also recommended through the age of 26.
 Guidelines regarding vaccination schedules are updated frequently.
-Speak with your doctor to ensure you don’t have any contraindications to being vaccinated or if there are new updates regarding the vaccines.
+Speak with your doctor to ensure you don’t have any contraindications to being vaccinated or if there are new updates regarding the vaccinations.

 Screening for hypertension (high blood pressure).
 Screening begins at age 20 and should continue every two years.

 Screening for hyperlipidemia (high cholesterol).
 Screening begins at age 20 with a fasting lipid (cholesterol) panel.
-Repeat screening is every one to two years.
+Screening is repeated every 1 to 2 years.
 However, your primary care physician may recommend screening more often if you are at risk for factors such as heart disease or stroke.
 Based on your age, the 10-year risk of heart attack or stroke (ASCVD risk) will be calculated to determine if you will need a cholesterol medication such as a statin.
-If you are at intermediate risk your doctor may discuss a CT calcium score to assess the plaque burden in the arteries of your heart.
+If you are at intermediate risk, your doctor may discuss a CT calcium score to assess the plaque burden in the arteries of your heart.

 Screening for sexually transmitted infections (STIs), HIV and Hepatitis C. HIV screening is done at least once between ages 15-65 and may be repeated depending on risk factors.
 Hepatitis C screening is done at least once for all adults greater than age 18.
-Guidelines are frequently updated, as now the USPTF is recommending a universal screening of all patients for Hepatitis C.
+Guidelines are frequently updated, as now the United States Preventive Services Task Force (USPSTF) is recommending a universal screening of all patients for Hepatitis C.